 ScopedCycleException when the caller is a schedulable and this invocation would break the single parent rule.

-IllegalArgumentException when the caller is a schedulable, and time is null or no non-null logic value was supplied to the memory area's constructor.
+IllegalArgumentException when the caller is a schedulable, and time is null or null was supplied as logic value to the memory area's constructor.

 UnsupportedOperationException when the wait operation is not supported using the clock associated with time.